Year-Over-Year Increase Of 13% For The DGI10 And TR7

 My previous article covering the first full year of withdrawals from this portfolio can be found here.

-Many believe that dividend growth investing will solve all their retirement problems while another camp of investors tries to maximize their retirement income by building the largest retirement portfolio they can, using a variety of total return approaches.
-It could also be said that a third group, uses a combination of both techniques since they may realize that no one technique can be the best all the time.
+Many believe that dividend growth investing will solve all their retirement problems while another camp of investors tries to maximize their retirement income by building the largest retirement portfolio they can using a variety of total return approaches.
+It could also be said that a third group uses a combination of both techniques since they may realize that no one technique can be the best all the time.

 My wish is to point out that either approach, or both, can work when combined with a structured variable withdrawal program to mitigate some of the sequence of return risk that retirees face in retirement.